-German white asparagus ("Spargel") is easy to cook and serve.
-Follow these instructions and make some "Dampfkartoffeln" to go with them.
+German white asparagus (Spargel) is easy to cook and serve.
+Follow these instructions and make some German boiled potatoes (Dampfkartoffeln) to go with them.
 Serve with melted butter, and deli ham, both cooked and dried (like Prosciutto).
 A dry white wine rounds out the meal.

 - 1 pound white asparagus (per person, cleaned and peeled)